haykodarb/portfolio/posts/new-forms-of-production.md

 The most common example would be developers who built a tool following in the open source tradition and then decided to create a company around said tool.
 Usually they still provide the code for free, same as any other FOSS tool, but they try to make money either by selling development or consulting services related to the software or by taking donations from the community.

 This is, I would argue, still a case of socialist production since the materialized labour still ends up as a public good and is not itself being sold on a market to make a profit.
-But it would also be easy to argue that this is a case of capitalist production, since there is a clear profit motive governing the actions of this developers, and without the monetary incentive they might be spending their time elsewhere, thus indicating a dominion of capital over living labour.
+But it would also be easy to argue that this is a case of capitalist production, since there is a clear profit motive governing the actions of the developers, and without the monetary incentive they might be spending their time elsewhere, thus indicating a dominion of capital over living labour.

 Another contradiction to look at when examining the dialectics of Open Source production is that of developers who are employed, ie. selling their labour-force, to traditionally capitalistic companies who hire them to build Open Source tools.
 For example, a company like Google developing a tool like Flutter or Facebook creating the React framework.
 This is a clear example of capitalist exploitation of living-labour except for the fact that, upon closer look, this living labour isn’t used to “multiply the exchange value of capital”.
 The tools they build are released to be used and reproduced by the community with few restrictions, so, what’s the catch?